getalgobox/algobox/doc/strategy.md

-# Creating an Algorithm
+# Creating an Strategy

-An algorithm in AlgoBox is a child class of `core.algorithm.ABAlgorithm`.
+An strategy in AlgoBox is a child class of `core.strategy.ABStrategy`.
 It must implement two methods. `initialise` and `on_data`.

-`on_data` will be called when there is a new update your algorithm cares about.
+`on_data` will be called when there is a new update your strategy cares about.
 The update and historical context will be provided.

 ## Execution

-The algorithm is executed with "exec" where a context will be provided.
+The strategy is executed with "exec" where a context will be provided.
-It is important that the algorithm is defined with `class MyAlgorithm(ABAlgorithm):` and that it implements the above mentioned methods.
+It is important that the strategy is defined with `class MyStrat(ABStrategy):` and that it implements the above mentioned methods.

 The code you submit will be ran with `exec` in the execution environment, defining